 This drill is designed to improve your child’s stamina and balance.
 Place the ball in front of your child and have him/her jump on and off the ball without allowing it to roll backward.
 This drill might sound easy, but it is actually quite hard to master!

 With your child’s kicking foot on the ball, jump and place his/her other foot on the ball while removing the kicking foot.
 The key is work quickly.
 This will improve your child’s stamina while also challenging his/her balance and control.

 Having fun is the key to a players’ success!
 Make sure you do not over-organize and dominate home practice.
 This can destroy the player’s enjoyment of soccer.
 If we take the fun out of soccer for young athletes, we are in danger of the youth athletes taking themselves out of sports.
 Our goal is to make soccer a sport that children will enjoy for a lifetime.

-Written by Anne Schneider, Program Director for Aquatics and Sports, Four Rivers Family YMCA
+By Anne Schneider, Program Director for Aquatics and Sports, Four Rivers Family YMCA